pkp/pkp-docs/admin-guide/en/managing-the-environment.md

 ## Hosted Solutions

 If you do not have the expertise, staff or desire to install and manage OJS on your own, PKP Publishing Services provides complete hosting solutions at a number of price points.
-For more information, see the [PKP Publishing Services website] (https://pkpservices.sfu.ca).
+For more information, see the [PKP Publishing Services website](https://pkpservices.sfu.ca).

 ## System Requirements and Installation